 The long answer, according to the E-Sign Act of July 30, 2000 is that electronic signatures are legal and valid.
-This means that any business contract that businesses receive online and are signed online is still enforceable by law.
+This means that any digital business contract that businesses receive online and are signed online is still enforceable by law.
 The E-Sign Act does hold certain provisions for safeguarding the integrity of electronic signature, including specific hardware and software requirements that software applications need to comply with.Revv Tip: If you still don’t want to tread the murky waters of electronic signature and look for a faster and quick solution, Revv is here to help.
 The eSign button in Revv lets you sign documents.
 Revv also comes with vetted templates that adhere to the legalese of the state.

 What happens if you don’t have a business contract?

 When you have a contract, you are clear about your roles and responsibilities.
 You also have a clear roadmap providing all the deets of the other party, including their obligations.